eirikimrik/mealsappmobile/README.md

 - Add/remove favorite: Users can add or remove meals from their favorite list (Additional feature)
 - Favorites screen: Users can view all their favorite meals
 - Get random meal: Users can click a button that selects and displays a random meal from the meal list (Additional feature)
+- Filter meals: Users can apply filters using switches to refine their meal options.
+The meal list is updates the available meals based on the selected filters.

 ### Data flow